bigskysoftware/htmx/www/content/migration-guide-hotwire-turbo.md

 ## Stimulus

-* [hyperscript](https://hyperscript.org) is a close analogue and an official companion project to htmx, but the two projects are entirely seperated and can be used exclusively from each other or any other library.
+* [hyperscript](https://hyperscript.org) is a close analogue and an official companion project to htmx, but the two projects are entirely separated and can be used exclusively from each other or any other library.